Tuition & Fees

 To remain eligible for Federal student aid during the semester, the student must be attending classes, taking exams and completing required course work.

-Until a student has passed the 60% point of an enrollment period, only a portion of the student's aid has been earned.
-A student who remains enrolled beyond the 60% point is considered to have earned all awarded aid for the enrollment period.
+Until a student has passed the 60% point of a payment period, only a portion of the student's aid has been earned.
+A student who remains enrolled beyond the 60% point is considered to have earned all awarded aid for the payment period.
+Please note students who are enrolled in modules, or courses which do not span the entire length of a semester, would also be included in this calculation.

 The unearned portion of Federal student aid funds will be returned to the appropriate aid program(s).
 The funds are returned in the following order: